 Fabric and Notion Storage

-My husband built individual cubbies for my bins of fabric and shelves for my baskets of notions.
-We used three quarter inch sanded plywood for the shelving and supports.
+Your system can include individual cubbies for bins of fabric and shelves for baskets of notions.
+Three-quarter inch sanded plywood can be used to build the shelving and supports.
+Or, you can get a ready-to-assemble unit such as from IKEA.

 03 of 07